 In 1979, Roanoke was accredited by the Accrediting Association of Bible Colleges (now renamed the Association for Biblical Higher Education).
 President BonDurant retired in April 1986, and William A. Griffin was appointed the second president.
 In 1999, Roanoke was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
 In 2005 Eastern Christian College (ECC) in Bel Air, Maryland, closed.
 RBC received some funds, students, trustees, staff, library holdings and equipment from ECC.
 Mid-Atlantic holds the academic transcripts of ECC students and they are invited to participate in the activities of the University.

 President Griffin concluded 20 years as Roanoke's president on June 30, 2006 and D. Clay Perkins, Ph.D., became the third president on July 1, 2006.
 After two years of deliberation and research, and in consideration of the desired vision and future for the College, the Board of Trustees decided to change the name to Mid-Atlantic Christian University in March of 2009.
 In Fall of 2010, the university reorganized its academic structure into two schools: School of Undergraduate Studies and the School of Professional Studies.
 The University withdrew from the Association for Biblical Higher Education in 2011 in order to focus upon its relationship with the Commission on Colleges of the Southern Association of Colleges and Schools.

-Mid-Atlantic Christian University has alumni in 46 states, 1 territory and 22 countries.
+Mid-Atlantic Christian University has alumni in 48 states, the District of Columbia, one territory, and 25 countries.